 3. Plan what you eat.

 Healthy eating doesn’t just happen; it takes planning and preparation.
+Today, the best weight loss programs all involve preparation.
 It’s a sad truth that many of our favourite quick and easy foods are also bad for us.
 Meal planning can help you lose weight by making healthy choices easier.
 When my fridge, freezer and pantry are stocked with healthy foods, and I know what I’m going to make for supper in the evening, then I’m less likely to resort to unhealthy snacks.

 Nutribar understands this and includes a 7-day meal plan within each box.
 The meal plan offers suggestions for breakfast, lunch, dinner and two snacks.
 Save the meal plans you like, or adjust them to suit your tastes.